 This is simply not true.
 The reason you don’t lose a customer is because we have better tracking in place today vs 2007.
 Your landing page is part of a bigger puzzle that includes your site and other digital touch points.

-Plus trying to focus people to only look at your landing page is a wasted effort.
+Trying to focus people to only look at your landing page is a wasted effort.
 If someone wants to go to your main site, there are going to do that.
 You need to design and experience and landing page that takes to customer journey into account.

 Pages Start Out High Converting